Estonia–Latvia relations

 Estonia and Latvia, the two northernmost Baltic states, share 343 km of common borders and a long common history, having since the 13th century been ruled by the Livonian Order, Poland–Lithuania, Sweden and finally, until achieving independence in 1918, the Russian Empire.
 They were both re-occupied by the USSR between 1945 and 1991.
-The countries reestablished diplomatic relations on January 3, 1992.
+The countries reestablished diplomatic relations on 3 January 1992.
 Estonia has an embassy in Riga, and Latvia has an embassy in Tallinn.

 Common membership

-Both countries are full members of the Council of the Baltic Sea States, NATO and the European Union.
+Both countries are full members of the Council of the Baltic Sea States, Joint Expeditionary Force, NATO and the European Union.
 The two countries were members of the Baltic Free Trade Area from 1994 until 2004 after which they joined the European Union.

 Trade

 In 2006, Latvia accounted for 3% of Estonian exports.
 Latvia accounted for 5% of Estonian imports.

 Agreements

 There are 15 bilateral agreements between the 2 countries many of them signed trilaterally with Lithuania.